1 Corinthians 2:6-4:5 Comments by Stephen Ricker

 The Spirit searches all things, even the deep things of God.
 The Spirit reveals these to me so that I may understand what God has freely given me.
 (12) I am thankful he brought me out of foolish and dark thinking.

-Mature Christian questions examine and apply what the Holy Spirit reveals, an unbeliever cannot judge and understand the believer's spiritual nature.
+Mature Christian questions examine and apply what the Holy Spirit reveals.
+An unbeliever cannot judge and understand the believer's spiritual nature.
 (15) From the soil comes pure white flowers.

 >To whom has God's secret wisdom been revealed?
 (9-10)